JongWasTaken/easympv/README.md

 (Not yet:) Download the latest version from [here](https://smto.pw/mpv/?#downloads).
 ### Manual
 Download the master branch and put all files into `%appdata%\mpv` (Windows) or `~/.config/mpv` (macOS/Linux/BSD).
-Adjust .conf files to your liking.
+Add `m script_binding easympv` to your input.conf.
+Launch mpv once to generate `easympv.conf`.
+Adjust to your liking.
+If no `input.conf` is present, easympv will generate one with sane defaults.

 ## License
 All easympv code and assets (everything in `scripts/easympv.js/` and `images/`) is licensed under the MIT License.